 Submarine programs were of particular interest to both sides and susceptible to all manners of inspection.
-On August 3, 1970, the trawler Khariton Laptev was sent to lurk off the coast of Charleston, South Carolina and await the deployment of the USS James Madison (SSBN-627).
+On 3 August 1970, the trawler Khariton Laptev was sent to lurk off the coast of Charleston, South Carolina and await the deployment of the USS James Madison (SSBN-627).
 The American ballistic missile submarine was going to test-fire one of the newest Poseidon missiles.
 This weapon was a major threat: the missile was built to fly into the upper atmosphere and rain nuclear death on the Soviet Union.
 Laptev cut its engines on the fringe of international waters and waited for Madison to leave port.
 Then it followed the “boomer” and her escorts into deeper water.
 It was an obvious message from the Russian Navy, as if to say, “Don’t mind us, comrades.
 We’re just here to watch the show.”
 According to a veteran on the USS James Madison Reunion Association web site, the Laptev delayed the Madison‘s planned test launch of Poseidon for one day when the trawler crossed into the launch area.

 Russian and American crews watched each other carefully until the moment when the Madison launched its missile from a depth of 120 feet.
-The Poseidon blasted out of the water, fired its engine, and roared into the sky.
+The Poseidon blasted out of the water, fired its rocket engine, and roared into the sky.
 Within moments, motor launches from the Laptev raced into the launch area to steal debris.
 They found pieces of membrane that shielded the missile against seawater and telemetry buoys dropped from an observation ship.
 U.S. sailors were too late to stop their Russian counterparts.
 A veteran on the USS James Madison Reunion Association web site noted that the Navy didn’t mind the theft of military property, because none of it was classified, and the Russians did them the service of cleaning up after the launch.
 The trawler crew flaunted their loot from the deck to aerial observers and set course for home.

 The Russian trawler became an iconic character of the Cold War.
 NATO operators were wise to keep them in view: the mystery boat was always puttering in the background and never fished a damn thing.